telatin/seqfu2/docs/tools/metadata.md

 ## Notes

-- The `--ont` option is useful for projects involving Oxford Nanopore long reads.
 - Use `--add-path` to include full file paths in the output (when supported by the format).
 - The `--counts` option adds read counts to the output (experimental feature, not supported by all formats).
 - Format-specific options (like `--project` for IRIDA) are required for certain output types.